aileot/nvim-laurel/doc/macros.md

 #### `augroup+`

-Define/Get an augroup.
+Create or get an augroup.
 This macro also lets us add `autocmd`s in an existing `augroup` without clearing `autocmd`s already defined there.

 ```fennel